CodeReviewDAO/dxd_codereview/Reviews/29 - Casper PHP SDK/4 - Documentation, Deployment, Packaging/README.md

 ## Contribution Policies

-The project contains a CONTRIBUTING policy that links to a Code of Conduct policy.
+The project contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
 Pull requests and Issues are enabled.

 Requirement | Finding
 ------------ | -------------